VarashDev/AVDOCS/src/content/docs/starlight/github.md

 Select "Add remote from GitHub".
 Choose the one you created for this project.
 After it type in the Repository name.
 Hit the Commit button.
-In the COMMIT_EDITMSG type in "initial commit" -> and press the Commit button You may see a message telling you that you have no “staged” commits, and asking you if you want to stage them.
-Click Always and continue.
+In the COMMIT_EDITMSG type in "initial commit" and press the Enter.
 Click Publish button